SNNikolov99/AutoDealer-V1/README.md.txt

 The idea is practise the principles of OOP, unit testing and the decorator design pattern.
 You have one week starting 31.07.2025.
 Good luck

 For now, make the registry a list

+TODO:
+ - Implement the builder pattern when adding a new vehicle
+ - Change Decorators to:
+        PolicePackage - simulates addition of police equipment on a vehicle MedicalPackage - simulates addition of medical equipment on a vehicle UtilityPackage - simulates addition of practical utilities such as instrument rows on a vehicle